 Responsibilities of the Student.
 Students who enter into supervised experiences as part of their university training program are practicing under the licensure and authority of their Site and University Supervisors.
 It is imperative that the student's work never threaten the integrity of the supervisors' credentials.
-To ensure that this is the case, students are expected to meet the following responsibilities:
+To insure that this is the case, students are expected to meet the following responsibilities:

 - 1. Students will maintain a standard of professional behavior that includes being prepared, punctual, accurate, appropriately maintaining client records and materials, maintaining a professional appearance while in the field setting, respecting the legal and ethical confidentiality of clients and colleagues, and utilizing appropriate sensitivity and concern with colleagues. - 2.
 Students will assume primary responsibility for developing and monitoring the practicum or internship written plan governing their supervised experience.
+(See Appendix F for details on writing the practicum plan.)
 All practicum and internship plans should be approved by the site and university supervisors and submitted within 2 weeks after the start of the placement. - 3.
 Students will meet with Site and University Supervisors as required. - 4.
-Students will attend supervisory meetings with the University Supervisor as scheduled during the term for supervision and to review the placement experience. - Students will maintain an accurate log of all hours spent in placement-related activities, and will review this log with the on-site supervisor at appropriate times, and will submit this log to the university supervisor monthly.
-(See Appendix E)
+Students will attend supervisory meetings with the University Supervisor as scheduled during the term to review the placement experience. - 5.
+Students will maintain an accurate log of all hours spent in placement-related activities, and will review this log with the on-site supervisor at appropriate times, and will submit this log to the university supervisor monthly.
+(See Appendix H)

 - 6. Students will incorporate representative work products, after first blacking out identifying information to preserve client confidentiality for case studies. - 7.
 Students will sign all reports with a title that clearly represents their training status, such as "Practicum Student in School Psychology", School Psychology Extern", or "School Psychology Intern."
 Reports of practicum students should always be co-signed by the supervising Psychologist/School Psychologist; in some cases, districts or agencies may also require interns reports be co-signed. - 8.
 Students will follow the schedule of the school district/agency in which they complete their placement unless an alternative schedule is specified in their written plan. - 9.
-Students will participate actively in professional supervision, keeping their supervisors informed of all activities they engage in, including requesting additional supervision as required, participating in self-evaluation activities, and participating actively in group discussions that are held during regularly scheduled practicum or internship class meetings. - 10.
-According to the University attorney, the extent of liability coverage for public employees in Colorado is \$150,000 per incident or \$400,000 for multiple incidents.
-Students are required to get their own malpractice insurance when enrolled in field experience classes (practicum, externship, and internship).
-This can be obtained at a fairly low cost through the National Association of School Psychologists or the American Psychological Association.
+Students will participate actively in professional supervision, keeping their supervisors informed of all activities they engage in, including requesting additional supervision as required, participating in self-evaluation activities, and participating actively in group discussions that are held during regularly scheduled practicum or internship class meetings.